projectdiscovery/uncover/README.md

-   -rl, -rate-limit int          maximum number of http requests to send per second -rlm, -rate-limit-minute int  maximum number of requests to send per minute -retry int                    number of times to retry a failed request (default 2)
+   -rl, -rate-limit int          maximum number of http requests to send per second -rlm, -rate-limit-minute int  maximum number of requests to send per minute -retry int                    number of times to retry a failed request (default 2) -proxy string                 http proxy to use with uncover

 OUTPUT:
    -o, -output string  output file to write found results